IEEE-NITK/8-bit-Computer/README.md

 ## Results
 The Computer is able to execute set of instructions and give the desired output without any external assistance.
 It is able to do all the operations that the SAP-1 Computer is capable of doing such as loading, adding, subtracting, displaying the output, etc.

+## Conclusion
+To conclude with, the 8 bit computer can do basic operations on its own and can execute set of instructions given to it as per the user’s requirements, meeting the requirements of the SAP-1 architecture.
+## Acknowledgement
+We would like to express special thanks to our mentors Anirudh Singh Solanki and Apurva S for their time, effort and guidance throughout the project.
+## References
+* Albert P. Malvino and Jerald A. Brown, Digital Computer Electronics.
+* eater.net and Ben Eater’s Youtube playlist to build an 8 bit computer
+* L. Null, J. Lobur, ”The essentials of computer organization and archi- tecture”, Sudbury, MA, Jones and Barlette Publishesrs, 2003